s

 5. The Sardis Church Era was predominant circa 1600 A.D. to circa 1933 A.D.
 Discusses earl;y history of the Seventh Day Baptists, Seventh-day Adventists, and COG-7th Day.

 6. The Philadelphia Church Era was predominant circa 1933 A.D. to 1986 A.D.
-The old Radio Church of God and old Worldwide Church of God, now is best represented in these last days by the Living Church of God.
+The old Radio Church of God and old Worldwide Church of God, now is best represented in these last days by a remnant called the Continuing Church of God

 7. The Laodicean Church Era was predominant circa 1986 A.D. to present.
 Non-Philadelphians who mainly descended from the old Worldwide Church of God